mattyleecifer/plover_custom/README.md

 # plover_custom
 My plover customizations

+Update: 20220120 combined all dicts so only using custom.json from now on

 These are my custom dictionaries/scripts that I use.

 This is mainly to be used for my own personal backup but anyone else is free to use it too.